jgscott/STA380/exercises/README.md

 # STA 380, Part 2: Exercises

-Due: by end of the working day (5:00 PM US Central time) on Monday, August 14.
+Due: Sunday, August 18th by 11:59 PM.

 Prepare your report on the problems below using RMarkdown or Jupyter (or similar, e.g. Quarto) so that they are fully reproducible, carefully integrating visual and numerical evidence with prose.
 You may work solo, or in groups of 4 or fewer people.
 You can self-organize groups via Canvas.

 Note: the option to submit as a group is intended to give you an incentive to get to know some of your classmates.
 The idea is for y'all to work together on _all_ the problems and to learn from each other, not to divide up the individual problems.

 Submit via Canvas under the "Assignments" tab. __You should submit a link to your GitHub repo where the final report has been stored.__  You are also welcome to use R or Python in any combination (e.g. all in one language, or maybe R for some problems and Jupyter/Python for others.)
-No matter how you do it, please include a `.README.md` file in your GitHub repo linking clearly to your solutions.
+No matter how you do it, please include a `README.md` file in your GitHub repo linking clearly to your solutions.
 We shouldn't have to guess where your answers are based on the link you send.

-If you are submitting as a group, make sure you include everyone's names in this `.README.md` file.
+If you are submitting as a group, make sure you include everyone's names in this `README.md` file.

 Notes:
 - Do not knit to .html, which won't render properly on GitHub.
 - Do not directly e-mail the instructors/TA directly with your reports.
-We will ignore any e-mailed submissions.
+We will ignore any e-mailed submissions. _Submit via Canvas._
 - For any mathematical expressions in your report, you can use LaTeX syntax, which I encourage you to learn anyway.
 Alternatively, you can just handwrite the math, snap a photo, and include the image in the final report.
 This is a simple, low-overhead option.
 - Submissions that are late, but received within 24 hours, will receive a 20% penalty.
 Submissions more than 24 hours late will not be considered and will receive a grade of zero.
 - You are welcome to use large language models like ChatGPT to help you code.
+But take responsibility and ownership of your own report.

 Grading criteria: